DaggoggaD/Flux/README.md

   * random int: `randint(START END);` -> returns int between START and END.
 * import:
   * import a file: `import FILENAME;` with all variables and functions.
+* round:
+  * round value: `round(VALUE);` -> FLOAT -> INT; INT->INT.
  # Other Infos
-All grammar info will be updated as feature gets added or changed.
+All grammar info will be updated as features gets added or changed.
 The language is expected to be finished earlier than September 2024, as it will be used as a lyceum essay.